Two decades after 9/11, Harris and Democrats have reclaimed patriotism

 Two decades ago, an American country singer called Natalie Maines touched off a firestorm in London.

-Her band, then called the Dixie Chicks, was there on a world tour as the United States was beginning the invasion of Iraq.
+Her band, then called the Dixie Chicks, was there on a world tour as the US was beginning the invasion of Iraq.

 The response was swift and brutal.
 Country music stations stopped playing their music.
 The hate mail flowed in from all corners of America, and the band lost promotional opportunities and sponsorship deals.